catseye/Beatnik/README.md

 Don't expect this interpreter to work on the example programs supplied with the specification.

-There are two bugs/shortcomings that should really be fixed someday:

-*   Integers on the stack can be any value supported by Python, rather than limited to the range 0-255.
-*   The instructions that skip back, probably skip back the wrong amount.

-Other than those two things, this interpreter seems to have the same behaviour as Catatonic Porpoise's interpreter.
-Could use some test cases, though.
+This interpreter seems to have the same behaviour as [Catatonic Porpoise's Beatnik interpreter][].
+This repository could stand to contain some test cases, though.

 `beatnik.py` also takes a `--debug` flag, which dumps some internal state to standard error as the program is run.